 Alternatively, you can work with developers on your team to create prototypes together.

 You can share code prototypes by publishing them on the web.

 When you’ve uploaded your prototype, you can easily share it with others.
-You must protect access to your prototype with a password so that members of the public don’t find it and mistake it for a real service.
+You must protect access to your prototype with a password so that members of the public do not find it and mistake it for a real service.

 Using code collaboration software

 Multiple people can collaborate on the same prototype using software called Git.
 The GOV.UK Prototype Kit has guidance on how to set up Git for your prototypes.